Dodge Hornet Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average auto insurance rates for a Dodge Hornet are $1,858 annually for full coverage.
-Comprehensive costs around $346 each year, collision insurance costs $690, and liability costs around $584.
-Liability-only insurance costs as low as $678 a year, and high-risk driver insurance costs around $4,038.
-Teenage drivers cost the most to insure at up to $7,108 a year.
+U.S. average insurance rates for a Dodge Hornet are $1,858 a year for full coverage insurance.
+Comprehensive insurance costs an estimated $346, collision insurance costs $690, and liability insurance is $584.
+Buying just liability costs around $678 a year, and insurance for high-risk drivers costs $4,038 or more.
+Teens pay the highest rates at up to $7,108 a year.

 Average premium for full coverage: $1,858

-These estimates include $500 policy deductibles, 30/60 liability limits, and includes medical/PIP and uninsured motorist coverage.
-Prices are averaged for all states and Hornet models.
+Price estimates include $500 policy deductibles, 30/60 bodily injury liability limits, and includes UM/UIM and medical coverage.
+Estimates are averaged for all 50 states and for all Hornet models.

 Use the form below to get customized rates for your location.